What Is Spinal Stenosis?

 - Paget’s disease – This disease causes your bones to grow brittle and abnormally large.
 The size of the bones will cause a narrowing of the spinal canal.

-- Tumours – If a tumor touches the spinal cord, this can cause stenosis
+- Tumours – If a tumour touches the spinal cord, this can cause stenosis

 The Symptoms Of Spinal Stenosis